-- Neat: Choose the correct size, lettering, colours etc in such a way that the graph should be a visual aid for the presentation of information.
+- Neat: Choose the correct size, fonts, colours etc in such a way that the graph should be a visual aid for the presentation of information.

 Graphical Representation in Maths

-In Mathematics, a graph is a chart with statistical data that are represented in the form of curves or lines drawn across the coordinate point plotted on its surface.
-It helps to study the relationship between two variables where it helps to measure the change of amount of variable with respect to another variable within a given interval of time.
+In Mathematics, a graph is defined as a chart with statistical data, which are represented in the form of curves or lines drawn across the coordinate point plotted on its surface.
+It helps to study the relationship between two variables where it helps to measure the change in the variable amount with respect to another variable within a given interval of time.
 It helps to study the series distribution and frequency distribution for a given problem.
 There are two types of graphs to visually depict the information.
 They are: